modevsolutions/MOVIES-VAULT/README.md

 - [Author](https://github.com/modevsolutions/MOVIES-VAULT/#author)
 ## OVERVIEW
 ### About Movies Vault
-Movies Vault is an App that allow users to search for different genre of movies from around the world
-Users are avail with detailed informations about the movie of their choice.
-The app is responsive
-and optimized for all screen size
+Movies Vault is an app that allows users to search for different genres of movies from around the world Users are avail with detailed information about the movie of their choice.
+The app is responsive and optimized for all screen size
 ### Screen Shots
 ![Movie screenshot](https://github.com/modevsolutions/MOVIES-VAULT/blob/main/src/movie-1.png) ![ MOVIE screenshot](https://github.com/modevsolutions/MOVIES-VAULT/blob/main/src/movie-2.png)